When does my DNA need to be returned by?

 When are the launches to the Moon?

 The first mission launches on a ULA Vulcan rocket out of Cape Canaveral, Florida.
-Boarding is now closed and the launch is planned for late 2021.
+Boarding is now closed and the launch is planned for mid 2022.
 The lunar lander is the Astrobotic Peregrine lander made in Pittsburgh, Pennsylvania.

 The next confirmed launch is in 2023 with Firefly's Blue Ghost lander.
 Additional missions are being planned for 2022 and 2023.
 Further details will be announced soon.